jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/reporting.md

 chart images referenced by the Markdown or HTML output.
 Both formats are designed to drop directly into research notebooks, investor letters, or PRDs.

+### Experiment Tracking

+Training and pretraining runs can stream metrics directly to Weights & Biases.
+Set `wandb_project` (and optionally `wandb_entity`, `wandb_run_name`, or
+`wandb_tags`) in your experiment YAML or pass overrides such as `--wandb-project plus-ultra --wandb-tags curriculum,long-context` to the CLI.
+Offline environments are supported via `wandb_offline: true` or the `--wandb-offline` flag, which stores run artefacts locally until they are synced.
+Each run automatically receives the full experiment configuration so dashboards are reproducible and searchable.

 ### Guardrail Diagnostics

 The evaluation package now exposes `guardrail_metrics`, which surfaces